Lawrence Axelrod creates and leads

 Mr. Axelrod has received grants from the Illinois Arts Council, Chorus America, Meet the Composer and Arts International for the performances of his works.
 He participated in the exciting and challenging Composing in the Wilderness program in Alaska in the summer of 2018, resulting in performances of a new work in Denali National Park and as part of the Fairbanks (AK) Summer Arts Festival.

 Mr. Axelrod is a founder and is past president of the Chicago Composers’ Consortium. and was a member of CUBE Contemporary Chamber Ensemble.
-He is organizer and creator of Opera Adventures, highly successful educational appreciation trips in Santa Fe (NM) each summer and different European destinations each spring.
+He was organizer and creator of Opera Adventures, highly successful educational appreciation trips in Santa Fe (NM) each summer and different European destinations each spring.
 His teaching experience also includes Music Theory at Columbia College (Chicago, IL), and classes for young people.
-Lawrence Axelrod received his undergraduate degree from Amherst College and a Master of Music Degree in orchestral conducting from Northwestern University.
+Lawrence Axelrod received his undergraduate degree from Amherst College (1981) and a Master of Music Degree in orchestral conducting from Northwestern University (1982).
+He currently resides in Lisbon, Portugal.

 | Home | Biography | Reviews | Listen 1 | Listen 2 | Music by Date | Music by Medium | CD Sales |